mjmcg/jvc_projector_ha/README.md

 - DLA-V800R, DLA-V900R
 - DLA-Z5, DLA-Z7

-Note: There is a newer [**2025 External Command Communication Specification**](https://www.jvc.com/usa/projectors/installers-calibrators/external_command_dlanz900_series/) for the DLA-NZ800 and DLA-NZ900 models.
+There is a newer [**2025 External Command Communication Specification**](https://www.jvc.com/usa/projectors/installers-calibrators/external_command_dlanz900_series/) for the DLA-NZ800 and DLA-NZ900 models.
 Since the API is the same, the integration should work so I've included them in the supported models.

 ---